matrix-org/synapse/UPGRADE.rst

 ------------------------------------

-Some admins will wish to continue using email as a registration method, but will not immediately have an appropriate SMTP server to hand.
+Some admins will wish to continue using email as a registration method, but will not immediately have an appropriate SMTP server at hand.

-To this end, we will continue to support email delegation via the vector.im and matrix.org identity servers for two months.
+To this end, we will continue to support email verification delegation via the vector.im and matrix.org identity servers for two months.
 The cut off date is Monday 2nd December 2019, after which time email delegation will be disabled.